 Additional collaborators: Andy Kleinhesselink (UCLA); Jonathan Levine (ETH-Zurich); Emily Curd (UCLA/Cal eDNA)

 A foundational principle of trait-based ecology is that traits are functional to the extent that they influence population demography by directly influencing growth, survival, and reproduction (Violle et al. 2007).
 As variation in demographic properties is at the heart of species coexistence (Chesson 2000), understanding the links between species traits and their demography is a critical step in using traits to understand coexistence.
 Although ecologists have long understood that trait differences can reduce the niche overlap between species to promote coexistence (Macarthur and Levins 1967), recent advances have shown that trait differences can also promote competitive exclusion (Adler et al. 2013, Kraft et al. 2015).
 [I think this transition is awkward right now] .
-As nature is often strikingly patchy in space and as species often have clumped distributions on landscapes, spatial variation is thought to be an important driver of coexistence in plant communities (Chesson 2000).
-Therefore, traits likely influence species coexistence by their effect on species' demographic responses to variable environments.
+In this chapter, I will focus on one of the most important drivers of species coexistence- spatial environmental heterogeneity (Chesson 2000).
+In particular, I will assess if traits are likely influence species coexistence via effect on species' demographic responses to spatially variable environments.

-Despite being fundamental to interpreting patterns of trait variation in nature, the links between trait differences and species' demographic responses remain largely unresolved (Shipley et al. 2016, but see Adler et al. (2014) and Wright et al. (2010) for counter-examples).
+Despite being fundamental to interpreting patterns of trait variation in nature, the links between trait differences and species' demographic responses remain largely unresolved (Shipley et al. 2016, but see Adler et al. (2014) and Wright et al. (2010)).
 Many studies have shown non-random associations between trait values and the environment (Cornwell and Ackerly 2009, Fortunel et al. 2014).
-However, it is difficult to interpret these results in the context of the demographic drivers of coexistence.
+However, it is difficult to interpret these results in the context of the demographic drivers of coexistence because....
 For example, one limitation of these studies is that observed abundances are influenced not only by environmental variation but also by variation in competitive neighborhoods between sites (Adler et al. 2013).
 Indeed, the most abundant species at a site need not have the traits that confer the highest fitness at that site (Fox 2012).
 Therefore, isolating the impact of environment while keeping the competitive environment constant is a critical step in building stronger links between functional trait differences and variation in species responses to variable environments (Adler et al. 2013).
 Interpreting these results in light of ecological first principles regarding trait-environment relationships can give generality to our findings.

 In addition to the competitive neighborhood, the interactions between plants and microbes may also change across space to influence plant performance.
 Turnover of soil microbes can have important effects on plant responses to abiotic environmental variation (Keymer and Lankau 2017).
 For example, Lau and Lennon (2012) found that the fruit production of Brassica rapa was less impacted by a drought treatment when the plants were grown with a drought-adapted soil microbial community than when grown with a soil microbial community that had not been previously exposed to drought.
 Therefore, the soil microbial community may function as an additional environmental variable that to date has received relatively little attention from plant ecologists.
 Recent advances in sequencing technology have made it feasible to characterize variation in soil microbial turnover, and we can begin to assess their role in driving plant environmental preferences.